auanasgheps/snapraid-aio-script/README.md

 	- A list of containers you want to be interrupted before running actions and restored when completed.
    	- Docker mode - choose to pause/unpause or to stop/restart your containers
    	- Docker remote - if docker is running on a remote machine
-   	   - Docker remote action delay - Set by default to 10 seconds, reduces errors when using remote docker
 - Custom Hooks
 	- Commands or scripts to be run before and after SnapRAID operations.
 	- Option to display friendly name to in the email output